tinko26/ao/docs/api/src/ao_sys_xc32_pic32_can/ao_can.h.md

 ## `ao_can_baud`

-Setup the baud rate.

 ```c
 void ao_can_baud(ao_can_baud_t * x);
 ```

+Sets up the baud rate.

 ## `AO_CAN_BAUD_MAX`
 ## `AO_CAN_BAUD_MIN`

-Get the maximum or minumum baud rate, respectively, for a given periphal bus clock frequency.

 ```c
 #define AO_CAN_BAUD_MAX(f_pbclk)
 #define AO_CAN_BAUD_MIN(f_pbclk)
 ```

+Gets the maximum or minumum baud rate, respectively, for a given periphal bus clock frequency.